 - Indian Ownership: Indian citizens must hold at least 51% of the startup’s shareholding.

-- Age of the Startup: The startup must be less than 2 years old when applying to the incubator.
-The DPIIT allows this 2-year limit from the date of incorporation, and some incubators, based on EAC guidelines, may even accept slightly older startups in special cases.
+- Age of the Startup: The startup must be less than 2 years old from the date of incorporation when applying to the incubator.
+Some incubators, based on EAC guidelines, may even accept slightly older startups in special cases.

-- Innovation and Technology Focus: The startup must be technology- or innovation-driven, with a clear proof-of-concept or prototype ready for development or testing.
+- Innovation and Technology Focus: The startup must be technology- or innovation-driven and have a clear proof-of-concept or prototype ready for development or testing.

 - Sectoral Focus: Incubators may prioritize certain sectors, such as deep tech, health tech, or social innovation, based on their mandate.

-- Funding History: Startups should not have received more than Rs.
-10 lakh of financial support under any Central or State government schemes.
-Startups that have already received significant funding from other government programs may not be eligible.
+- Funding History: Startups should not have received more than ₹10 lakh of financial support under any Central or State government schemes.

 - Application via Incubators: Startups must apply through empaneled incubators or accelerators.
 These incubators evaluate, mentor, and support them under SISFS.

-This set of criteria ensures that the scheme targets early-stage, high-potential startups that require financial and mentorship support to grow.
+This set of criteria ensures that the Startup India seed funding scheme targets early-stage, high-potential startups that require financial and mentorship support to grow.

 Key documents include: